Practical advice on ISO 9001:2015 Clause 7.1.6

 How to Demonstrate Organizational Knowledge When Implementing ISO 9001

-A large, complex organization could implement a formal knowledge management system.
-A smaller, less complex organization might choose to use more straightforward methods, such as maintaining logbooks on design decisions or on the properties and performance of chemical compounds that were developed and tested.
+A large and complex organization can implement a formal knowledge management system.
+A smaller, less complex organization might choose to use more straightforward methods, such as maintaining logbooks on design decisions or the properties and performance of chemical compounds that have been developed and tested.

 However you approach the challenge, here are some fundamental suggestions: